Dimension matters when modeling network communities in hyperbolic spaces: Effects of dimensionality

+To further study the angular distance between connected nodes, the marginal pdf of \(\eta\) has to be computed given the pdf of \(\kappa\), which is done in Appendix~\ref{sec:pdf_appendix}, along with the computation for \(f_A(1)\).

-Figure~\ref{fig:densities_all_kappas} illustrates the behavior of Eq.~\eqref{eq:pdf_eta} for latent degrees that follow a Pareto distribution.
-The differences between \(D=1\) and \(D>1\) found in the pairwise case are still notable when we consider the whole distribution, in particular the concentration of connected nodes at very small angular distances for \(D=1\).
+Figure~\ref{fig:densities_all_kappas} illustrates the behavior of Eq.~\eqref{eq:pdf_eta} for \({D \in \{1,2,3,4,5\}}\), with expected degrees that follow the same Pareto distribution in all dimensions.
+The differences between \(D=1\) and \(D>1\) found in the pairwise case are still notable when we consider the whole distribution.
+Those are the concentration of connected nodes at very small angular distances for \(D=1\), the mode shifting towards higher angular distances with increasing dimension and the qualitative difference between the shape of distributions between \(D=1\) and \(D>1\).
+This effect of dimensionality, somewhat expected on its own, is to be interpreted in the light of other properties of higher-dimensional spaces studied in the following sections.